 These guidelines help departments understand the correct procedures for ordering new technology hardware in compliance with USC and Provost IT standards.
 They also help departments understand the reasoning and methodology behind such procedures.

-All purchases of technology hardware and software must be approved, in advance, by Provost IT.
-Departments covered under the scope of this policy (who receive IT support from Provost IT) may not procure their own IT-related hardware or software without either a) the purchase being made directly through Provost IT, or b) the quote or purchase being approved, in the form of a documented helpdesk ticket or email, via a staff member from Provost IT before being made.
+All purchases of technology hardware, software, and labor (i.e. contractor, consultant, or volunteer resources) must be approved, in advance, by Provost IT.
+Departments covered under the scope of this policy may not procure their own IT-related hardware or software without either a) the purchase being made directly through Provost IT, or b) the quote or purchase being approved, in the form of a documented helpdesk ticket or email, via a staff member from Provost IT before being made.

-Types of technology and devices covered in this policy include, but are not limited to, the following:
+Types of technology, devices, and services covered in this policy include, but are not limited to, the following:

-- Purchases of enterprise software, such as Adobe Creative Cloud, or any other piece of software already provided by Provost IT
+- Purchases of enterprise desktop software, such as Adobe Creative Cloud or AutoCAD.

-Our criterion for approval includes, but is not limited to, the following characteristics:
+Our criteria for approval includes, but is not limited to, the following characteristics: